sf-wdi-31/advanced-iterators/README.md

 # Interview Prep - Iterators

-Today you'll be implementing iterator functions on the whiteboard in groups of three.
-As you work through, each group member should take a turn as the "interviewee" for one problem with the other two as supportive "interviewers."
+Today you'll be implementing iterator functions on the whiteboard in pairs or threes.
+As you work through, alternate who is the "candidate" for each problem.
+The candidate's job will be to convince the other person, the "interviewer," that they've solved the problem.
+The "interviewer" can look at the solution and give hints if needed.

 **Note:** DO NOT use any built-in iterator functions.
 You will often be asked in interviews to implement well-known methods like this from scratch as problem-solving exercises.